lsst-camera-dh/confluence-yamlizer/README.md

 * For Prerequisite table (maps to Prerequisites YAML tag), a table with cell 0,0 containing "PrerequisiteType"
    * PREPARATION prerequisite type is supported.
 CONSUMABLE should work.
 TEST_EQUIPMENT not supported.
 PROCESS_STEP not supported (and in any case not really supported in eT).
-* For Results/Instructions and Results blocks (maps to RequiredInputs and OptionalInputs), one or more tables with cell 0,0 beginning "Label"
+* For Results/Instructions blocks (maps to RequiredInputs and OptionalInputs), one or more tables with cell 0,0 beginning "Label"
    * (8/12/16) Note: For RequiredInputs:Description and OptionalInputs:Description, the character limit has been raised from 255 characters to some large (multi-kilobyte) size.
 * For content aimed at the YAML Description tag, enclose in a Confluence "panel" macro.